Microsoft Teams’ pricing explained

 Microsoft 365 Business Basic plan

-Since each tier of Microsoft Teams pricing includes the previous tier’s functionalities, the Microsoft Teams Business Basic plan includes everything the Essentials plan does.
+Each tier of Microsoft Teams pricing includes the previous tier’s functionalities.
+Therefore, the Microsoft Teams Business Basic plan includes everything the Essentials plan does.

 So, the more money you spend, the more (and better) features you get.